modir/using-laminas-framework-book/version2/docs/appearance.md

 its parents are rendered as well.
 The method `terminate()` tests whether the view model is terminal or not.

-T> The `setTerminal()` method is very useful in some situations, because with its help you T> can disable the rendering of the layout view template.
-If you return from controller the T> view model marked as terminal, the layout will not be applied.
-This can be used, for example, T> when you want to load part of a page asynchronously by an AJAX [^ajax] request and need to insert T> its HTML code in the DOM tree of an existing page.
+> The `setTerminal()` method is very useful in some situations, because with its help you
+> can disable the rendering of the layout view template.
+If you return from controller the
+> view model marked as terminal, the layout will not be applied.
+This can be used, for example,
+> when you want to load part of a page asynchronously by an AJAX [^ajax] request and need to insert
+> its HTML code in the DOM tree of an existing page.

 [^ajax]: AJAX (stands for Asynchronous JavaScript and XML) is a capability provided by modern browsers
          which can be used to send data to, and retrieve data from, a server asynchronously